Ecodev/gims/docs/content/rule.rst

         {F#12,Q#all}

 **Filter value after regression**
     Reference a Filter regression value for a specific part and year.
-By default
-    the year is the one currently computed (in basic context: the questionnaire's
+By default the year is the one currently computed (in before regression context: the questionnaire's
-    year, and in regression context: the current year as returned by ``{Y}``).
+    year, and in after regression context: the current year as returned by ``{Y}``).
     However it is possible to define an offset from that year.
-To express "1 year
-    earlier" the offset would be -1, and for "3 years later", it would be +3.
-To
-    stay on the same year, use an offset of 0.
+To express "1 year earlier" the offset would be -1, and for "3 years later", it would be +3.
+To stay on the same year, use an offset of 0.

     .. code-block:: lua